Overview of monolithic biocomposites / hempcrete

 |Compressive Strength: 0.5 – 3.5 MPa||(low for structural components)|

 |Thermal Capacity: 1000 – 1560 J/kgK||(high)|

 |Acoustical Absorption Factor: 0.5 – 0.9||(quite high)|

 |Water Absorption Coefficient (capillary): 0.0736 – 0.15 kg/m2/s||(high)|

-In general, there are 4 different methods being used for hempcrete construction.
+In general, there are 5 different methods used to create monolithic biocomposite (ie. hempcrete/hemp-lime) buildings:

 1. Monolithic Cast Walls – In-situ, Wet-mixed Hempcrete Pouring

 One of the most common methods for building hempcrete walls is a standard slip-form, which is similar to building concrete walls.